GetResponse/DevZone/API/README.md

 ####Protocol

-GetResponse API is [JSON-RPC](http://www.jsonrpc.org/) based and supports both 1.0 and 2.0 specifications.
+GetResponse API is [JSON-RPC](http://www.jsonrpc.org/) based and supports both 1.0 and 2.0 (with Notifications and Batches) specifications.

 **Warning**: 1.1 draft specification support will be dropped by the end of the year, please adjust your code/libraries to use official 1.0 or 2.0 specification.